supa2/Automaton/Introduction.md

 }
 ```

+The onPress() method is what we call a *Push Connector* because it connects the button object to a callback function in such a way that a change (press) in the button object results in the callback being triggered.
+The press event is being pushed to the callback.
+Callbacks used in a *Push Connector* always have the three *idx*, *v* and *up* integer arguments.
+Their function may vary from component to component, check the documentation for details.

 Another newcomer in the Arduino world is the use of Lambda Expressions.
-The use of a separate callback function makes the code more fragmented.
+The use of a separate callback function makes the code in the example above appear more fragmented.
 By using a so called lambda expression (only available in the Arduino IDE since version 1.6.6) we can keep the code that defines the button nicely together.

 ```c++
 void setup() {